sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/ad-auth.md

 | username_prefix | |
 -------------|------
 description  | The prefix added to all AD usernames.
-Sensu prepends prefixes with a colon.
+Sensu appends the username_prefix with a colon.
 For example, for the username_prefix `ad` and the user `alice`, the resulting username in Sensu is `ad:alice`.
-Use the `username_prefix` when integrating AD users with Sensu RBAC [role bindings][13] and [cluster role bindings][13].
-Users _do not_ need to provide this prefix when logging in to Sensu. required     | false type         | String example      | {{< code shell >}}"username_prefix": "ad"{{< /code >}}
+Use the username_prefix when integrating AD users with Sensu RBAC [role bindings][13] and [cluster role bindings][13].
+Users _do not_ need to provide the username_prefix when logging in to Sensu. required     | false type         | String example      | {{< code shell >}}"username_prefix": "ad"{{< /code >}}